 Harvard Business School

-Harvard Business School announced it was adding a STEM pathway to its MBA program in January 2020.
+Although Harvard Business School doesn't have a full STEM MBA program, the school announced it was adding a STEM pathway to its MBA in January 2020.
 The Management Science track takes place over both of the program’s two years and covers areas including Entrepreneurial Management, Negotiation, and Technology and Operations Management.

 Johnson Graduate School of Management, Cornell University

-Applicants to Cornell’s MBA programs can choose from three STEM designated courses.
-The Management Science MBA can be studied over one or two years, with two-year students given further opportunity to develop their leadership and management expertise.
+Applicants to Cornell can choose from three STEM MBA designated courses.
+The Management Science MBA is available in both a one year and two year format, with two-year students given further opportunity to develop their leadership and management expertise.
 The Cornell Tech MBA focuses on preparing students to thrive in the digital economy, with a curriculum focused on innovative tech solutions.

 Kelley School of Business, Indiana University

 Kelley School of Business offers five STEM designated majors within its full-time MBA program, in Business Analytics, Finance, Marketing, Strategic Analysis of Accounting, and Supply Chain and Operations.
 Not only do students who complete the course qualify for their 36 months Optional Practical Training, but they will also become part of the world’s largest business school network which includes over 117,000 Kelley alumni around the world.

 Northwestern's Kellogg School of Management offers students a STEM designated MBA major in Management Science, which provide learning opportunities in everything from Social Dynamics & Network Analysis to Making Business Decisions with Big Data.